 The “People” aspect of the Triple Bottom Line emphasizes businesses’ social responsibility.
 This includes how a company treats its employees, customers, suppliers, and the community.

-A business that values the well-being of its people will often see benefits such as increased employee satisfaction, customer loyalty, and a more substantial community presence.
+A business that values its people’s well-being often sees benefits such as increased employee satisfaction, customer loyalty, and a more substantial community presence.

 The “Planet” aspect of the Triple Bottom Line focuses on environmental sustainability.
 Businesses significantly impact the environment, and they must minimize this impact by adopting eco-friendly practices.

-While the Triple Bottom Line emphasizes social and environmental responsibility, financial viability remains crucial.
+While the Triple Bottom Line emphasizes social and environmental responsibility, financial viability remains crucial like every other business.

 Profit ensures that a company can continue to operate, invest in new initiatives, and provide returns to its shareholders.

-AgStar is a prime example of a company that has successfully balanced profit with sustainability.
+AgStar is a prime example of a company successfully balancing profit with sustainability.

 Another example is Tesla, which has disrupted the automotive industry by making electric vehicles profitable and desirable.